Understanding Hip Osteoarthritis: Symptoms, Diagnosis, and Management

 Differentiating Hip OA from Other Hip Pain Sources

-Hip labral tears (often mechanical catching pains)
+Hip labral tears - often causing mechanical catching pains

-Gluteal tendinopathy (pain on outer hip)
+Gluteal tendinopathy - pain on the outer hip

-Piriformis syndrome (buttock referral pain)
+Piriformis syndrome - causing buttock referral pain

 A careful clinical assessment helps distinguish these presentations (Reiman & Cook, 2014).